dubrie/dubrie.github.io/docs/books.md

 ### 2024
 - The Science of Storytelling by Will Storr (Issue with retrieving highlights, will update once that is resolved)
+- [Master of Change](archive/books/master-of-change.md): How to Excel When Everything Is Changing – Including You by Brad Stulberg

 ### 2023